Wayne Police ORI # is NJ0161400

 Mission and Values Statement

-We, the members of the Wayne Township Police Department, exist to serve all people within our jurisdiction, regardless of race, color, sex, religious creed, national origin or sexual orientation, with respect, fairness and compassion.
+We, the members of the Wayne Township Police Department, exist to serve all people within our jurisdiction, regardless of race, color, sex, religious creed, national origin, or sexual orientation, with respect, fairness, and compassion.
 We are committed to the prevention of crime and the protection of life and property; the preservation of peace, order and safety; the enforcement of laws and ordinances; and the safeguarding of constitutional guarantees.
-With community service as our foundation, we are driven by goals to enhance the quality of life, investigate problems, seek solutions, and foster a sense of security in our communities and in every individual therein.
+With community service as our foundation, we are driven by goals to enhance the quality of life, investigate problems, seek solutions, and foster a sense of security in our communities and every individual therein.
 We will nurture public trust by holding ourselves to the highest standards of performance and ethical conduct.
 To fulfill our mission, the Wayne Township Police Department is dedicated to providing a quality work environment and the development of its members through effective training and leadership.
 All that we strive for can be found in the final word of our Department's motto;

 “To Protect with Honor and Serve with P.R.I.D.E”

 The Wayne Police Department, under the command of Chief Jack McNiff, and is located in the municipal complex at 475 Valley Road.

 The department is made up of 3 divisions: Patrol, Investigations, and Operations.
 Each Division is supervised by a Captain and each Captain reports directly to the Chief of Police.

 The Office of the Chief of Police consists of the Chief, an office Secretary, Internal Affairs Unit, and Policy Manager.